 Perched on high stools and wrangling Vietnamese rolls with dipping bowls of inky soy sauce, scattering sesame seeds with every bite, my friend and I share life over lunch.
 It’s precarious, unpredictable and messy but satisfying somehow.

-Perched on high stools, wrangling Vietnamese rolls and dipping bowls of inky soy sauce, scattering sesame seeds with every bite, my friend and I share life over lunch—precarious, unpredictable and messy, but somehow satisfying.
-As we talk about ageing parents and maturing children (how odd that time’s passing dictates such different adjectives) our words begin to unravel the way things have been and to knit them anew, neither of us knowing what pattern to follow.
-I never was any good at knitting, so this process seems strangely familiar.
+As we talk about ageing parents and maturing children (how odd that time’s passing dictates such different adjectives) our words begin to unravel the way things have been and to knit them anew.
+Neither of us know what pattern to follow.
+But I never was any good at knitting, so this process seems strangely familiar.

 Featured image: Photo by CrazyVet | Flickr.com (Creative Commons licence)